 Several health services are only covered when rendered by your PCP that is on file with Neighborhood or a covering practitioner.
-These services include pediatric preventive care visits (including routine visits, well-child check-ups, and sick visits), pediatric development, and autism screenings, , adult annual preventive care visits, well care in a provider's office, and most immunizations and vaccines.
+These services include pediatric preventive care visits (including routine visits, and well-child check-ups), pediatric development, and autism screenings, pediatric fluoride varnish, ocular photo-screenings, adult annual preventive care visits, well care in a provider's office, and most immunizations and vaccines.